What is a payment service provider (PSP)?

 Summary:

-Popular PSPs have multi-currency support, integration capabilities, security features, fraud prevention measures, and speedy settlements.
+• Popular PSPs offer features such as multi-currency support, robust integration capabilities, security and fraud prevention tools, and fast settlement times.

 How payment service providers work